Skin Cancer Treatments: Alternatives to Surgery

 - Radiation Therapy—radiation therapy is a good alternative to surgical treatments for patients who are unable to tolerate surgery, who do not want surgery, or who are poor candidates for surgery due to serious medical conditions or low life expectancy.
 Radiation is also a common treatment for tumors which are situated such that surgery could cause unsightly cosmetic effects.
 Radiation treatment requires a series of sequential appointments to a radiation oncologist to complete the treatment.

 - Photodynamic Therapy—this innovative treatment option is relatively new, and as such, has only been approved in the US for treatment of certain types of actinic keratosis, although it may also be an effective treatment for superficial skin cancers.
 This two-part treatment involves application of a topical compound that increases the photosensitivity of skin cells, and tends to gather in higher concentrations within the cancerous cells.
 Following the absorption of the drug, a strong light is shone upon the treatment area, destroying the cancerous cells.

 - Curettage—this non-surgical technique involves scraping away layers of the cancerous lesion with a circular to oval-shaped instrument called a curette.
 A local anesthetic is injected to mitigate any discomfort during the procedure.
 This procedure is typically used in non-sensitive areas of the body where some slight scarring is tolerable.
 It is generally reserved and effective on superficial cancerous and pre-cancerous lesions.

-If you are facing a diagnosis of skin cancer and believe that you may be a candidate for Mohs micrographic surgery, we encourage you to contact Dr. McGinness and schedule your consultation today.
+If you are seeking non-surgical therapies for skin cancers or pre-cancers, we encourage you to contact us and schedule your consultation today.